openfootball/openfootball.github.io/articles/open_data_world_cup.md

-# Using Open Football Data - Get Ready for the World Cup in Brazil 2014
+# Using open football data: Get ready for the World Cup in Brazil 2014.

-Football is the world's most popular sport and the World Cup in Brazil kicking off next month in São Paulo on June 12th (in 38 days 3 hours 15 minutes and counting) is the world's biggest (sport) event with 32 national teams from all continents competing in 64 matches in 12 cities for the title.
+Football is the world's most popular sport and the World Cup in Brazil kicking off next month in São Paulo on June 12th (in 38 days 3 hours 15 minutes and counting) is the world's biggest (sport) event with 32 national teams from six continents competing in 64 matches in 12 cities for the championship title.

 ## Where's the open football data?
 Let's ask the intertubes.

-Now lets say you want to build a world cup match day widget for your site using a web service (HTTP JSON API) that lets you query for all teams, groups, matches, players, and so on.
+Now lets say you want to build a world cup match day widget for your site using a web service (HTTP JSON API) that gets you all teams, groups, matches, players, and so on.

-Example: HTTP JSON API
+Example - HTTP JSON API:

 ~~~
 GET /event/worldcup.2014/teams